 "From the most careful and ample examination which the undersigned has been able to bestow upon the subject, he is satisfied that the Spanish-American title, now held by the United States, embracing the whole territory between the parallel of 42 deg. and 54 deg.
 40 min., is the best title in existence to this entire region; and that the claim of Great Britain to any portion of it has no sufficient foundation.
 Even British geographers have not doubted our title to the territory in dispute.

-There is a recently ar "manufac ful Knowl
+There is a recently an "manufac ful Knowl mise; its whole tern first protoc the Orego between t Placed anxious d tries, influ sents the career of nations, a These sition so l And he There is a large and spiendid globe now in the Department of State, recently arrived from London, and published by Malby and Company, "manufacturers and publishers to the Society for the Diffusion of Useful Knowledge," which assigns this territory to the United States.

-Notwith yet, in the action of litions, property dividing fering, at on Vancoument might that the free proposal to on the soumer offers
+Notwith vet, in the action of] tions, pro by dividin fering, at on Vancou ment migl that the fr proposal to on the sou mer offers Such a been auth • Upon h It had bee

-been auth

-Upon h

-It had bee

-mise; its

-whole terr

-first protot

-the Orego

-between t